 Looking for a place to kayak on the North Shore of Oahu?
 Anahulu River is your spot!
 This relatively calm river is full of turtles popping their heads up above the surface and fish swimming below you.

 And guess what?
-This North Shore kayaking location has kayak rental places right there!
+This North Shore kayaking location has kayak rental places right there, such as Hawaii Beach Time!
 So there’s no need to have kayaks delivered to you!

 Molokai to Oahu

 One question that gets asked a lot is, “Can you kayak between Hawaiian Islands?”
 The answer is technically yes, between some islands.
 However, I would never recommend that someone go kayaking between Hawaiian Islands on their own.
 (Unless they were like ranked as the world’s best kayaker or something.
 That’s the one exception.)

 If you have had a ton of experience kayaking in the past and want to try your hand at kayaking between Hawaiian Islands, I recommend the Molokai Challenge.
 Kayakers cross over the 32-mile long Kaiwi Channel (a.k.a. the Molokai Channel), starting on the island of Molokai and ending up on the South Western tip of Oahu in Hawaii Kai.
 If this seems like a bit too much for just you to tackle, there are also relay options.

 Are There Any Companies that Will Do Kayaking Tours?